mavaddat/postman-docs/src/pages/docs/insights/insights-gs.md

     <img alt="Insights curation" src="https://assets.postman.com/postman-docs/v11/insights-curation-v11.jpg">

+1. Choose to add the selected endpoints to an existing curated collection or create a new collection.
+Select **Add**.

 1. Access your curated collection and check the Insights and Errors tabs for the selected endpoints.
 See [Observe Insights](#observe-insights) for more information.

 Just like with the ordinary collections in Postman, an Insights collection has these elements: